-I am generously supported by the Google Lime Scholarship, Palantir Women in Technology Scholarship, Microsoft Tuition Scholarship, and Box Engineering Diversity Scholarship.
+I've been generously supported by the Google Lime Scholarship, Palantir Women in Technology Scholarship, Microsoft Tuition Scholarship, and Box Engineering Diversity Scholarship.
+Thanks, companies!

 - I'm a head teaching assistant for introductory EECS courses, with a particular focus on mentoring students without prior programming experience.
 Most of my efforts have revolved around curriculum development for EECS 111: Fundamentals of Computer Programming I at Northwestern.